Gokruzk/python_youtube_converter/README.md

 pip install pytube tk pyinstaller
 ```

-1.1 If you are using Windows
+1.1 If you are using Windows, use the package manager [winget](https://learn.microsoft.com/es-es/windows/package-manager/winget/) to install the following module
 ```
 winget install ffmpeg
 ```